OWASP/www-chapter-los-angeles/index.md

 Contact us for detail via [sponsorship.la@owasp.org](mailto:sponsorship.la@owasp.org)
 ## Participation

-The Open Web Application Security Project (OWASP) is a not-for-profit, worldwide organization focused on improving the security of application software.
-Our mission is to make application security visible, so that people and organizations can make informed decisions about true application security risks.
+OWASP is a not-for-profit, worldwide organization focused on improving the security of all software.
+Our mission is to improve software security through Open Source initiatives and community education.
 Everyone is free to participate in OWASP and all of our materials are available under a free and open software license.

+The OWASP Los Angeles chapter was formed in 2008 by Cassio Goldschmidt who served as its first president followed by Tin Zaw and Richard Greenberg.
+Under their leadership, OWASP LA was awarded Chapter of the Year.
+OWASP LA was one of the founding chapters of the world-reknown AppSec California conferences.

+We hold meetups on the 4th Wednesday of every month, featuring great speakers on important security topics.
+Join us for food, drinks, and to socialize and understand what application security is really about.

 Become an OWASP Member TODAY [owasp.org/membership](https://owasp.org/membership)